Blue Crush: Box office

 Blue Crush made $14.2 million during its opening weekend, ranking in third place behind XXX and Signs.
 It grossed $40.4 million in the United States and Canada, and $11.4 million in other territories, for a worldwide total of $51.8 million, against a budget of $25 million.

 Soundtrack

-The song "Youth of the Nation" by P.O.D. appears in the film but is excluded on the album.
+The songs "Youth of the Nation" by P.O.D. and "Jam for the Ladies" by Moby appear in the film but are not included in the album.